phatchman/pico_dazzler/README.md

 Debug output should not really be necessary, but will be handy if you run into issues with your USB hub or controller.

+Very minimal information is output by default.
+But you can change the debug options by editing the CMakeLists.txt file and changing the XXX_DEBUG and XXX_TRACE values to 1 for the relevant module.

 # Known Issues
 1. The bottom line of the VGA displays "garbage" data.
 This is likely a bug in the Pico's scanline video SDK, but I've not investigated yet.